 I was expecting a normal vaginal delivery.
 So I was also bracing up for the ordeal that would come with it.
 I was in the ward when a woman who had her contractions was brought next to me.
 She was screaming.
 Every moan and helpless scream of hers would shoot up the fear that was dormant (rather, suppressed) in me.
 Was I to go through something like that soon?
 Was mine going to be harder than hers?
 Were there going to be any obstacles?
 Or was it going to be a smooth sailing one with the baby popping out in no time – like what I had heard elsewhere?
 This was my first baby on its way, so I anticipated some struggle.

 The doctors set to induce my pains.
 But there was no onset till the next morning.
 With the tension mounting, I saw myself surrendering to my body.
 The crew monitoring me called for the doctor.
 They told me that the baby was fully grown, and they would rather not wait, especially after having put me on Pitocin already.
 The next moment, I was rushed in for an emergency C-section.

 In a matter of half an hour, my baby made its entry into the world.
 The nurse brought her close to me so I could kiss her.
 I did.
 But within moments, I began to wonder if it should have been so easy.
-The idea of “No pain, no gain” was still ruling me.
+The idea of “no pain, no gain” was still ruling me.
 To me, it felt like I had not delivered!

-As if it was not enough, I was disappointed at the amounts of milk that I could make for my baby in the initial days.
+As if it was not enough, I was disappointed at the amount of milk I could make for my baby in the initial days.
 There was no such thing as me being fairly mobile, give my baby a bath, or do everything for her that my immediate family was doing.
 I felt so deprived of the motherliness I would have had otherwise.